IamjustaOversizedKidddoo/CODE-NOIR/README.md

 │  "Show me the code" │
 └──────────┬──────────┘
            ↓
       UNDERSTANDING
 ```

-The product is designed to feel like a guided journey rather than a collection of disconnected dashboards.
+CODE NOIR is designed to feel like a **guided investigation**, rather than a collection of disconnected dashboards.

 ---

-# Progressive Learning
+# 🎓 Progressive Learning

-CODE NOIR is designed to support users from beginner to advanced levels.
+CODE NOIR supports users across different technical levels.

 ### Beginner